NERSC/spack-infrastructure/docs/spack_training.rst

 When using Spack, you may be tempted to start installing packages via **spack install** in your Spack instance.
-Note that it's best you organize your Spack stacks in their own `spack environment <https://spack.readthedocs.io/en/latest/environments.html>`_, similar to how one would organize a python or Conda environment.
+Note that it's best you organize your Spack stacks in their own `spack environment <https://spack.readthedocs.io/en/latest/environments.html>`_, similar to how one would organize a Python or Conda environment.

 Let's start by creating a Spack environment named `data_viz`, and activating it.